gopi-123/python_projects/README.md

 # python_projects

-python programming exercises &amp; projects
+This repository(directory) consists of Basic to Advanced python programming exercises &amp; projects